hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/02_MR_BLUNT.md

-says " I shared Mr. Tilak's room while both of us were students of Law at Bombay ; and I don't remember a single occasion when he gave expression to any unworthy thought."+++(5)+++ Happy the youth which, like a lotus, can grow, unsulUed and uncontaminated, in the muddy water of worldly life and which, the moment it is full blown is dedicated to the service of the Mother- land.
+says " I shared Mr. Tilak's room while both of us were students of Law at Bombay ; and I don't remember a single occasion when he gave expression to any unworthy thought."+++(5)+++ Happy the youth which, like a lotus, can grow, unsullied and uncontaminated, in the muddy water of worldly life and which, the moment it is full blown is dedicated to the service of the Mother- land.
 For such sacred worship, only the freshest, the